-Building trustworthy machine learning systems.
+Building efficient and trustworthy machine learning systems.

 - Aarti Gupta (Princeton)

 - Kuldeep Meel ( National University of Singapore)